Cambio 90: History

-During the 2000 elections, Martha Chávez suggested that Fujimori would dissolve Congress if Peru 2000 did not win a majority of seats.
+During the 2000 elections, Martha Chávez suggested that Fujimori would dissolve Congress if the party, then known as Peru 2000, did not win a majority of seats.
 She also said that she could not rule out a fourth election of Fujimori, despite the fact that the Constitution of Peru which was written in part by Chávez herself allows presidents to be elected no more than twice in a row.
 Indeed, Chávez had earlier promised that Fujimori would not run in the 2000 elections.
 However, Fujimori ran instead.

 In the 9 April 2000 legislative elections, the party was part of the Peru 2000 alliance in which, the alliance won 42.2% of the popular vote and 52 out of 120 seats in the Congress of the Republic.

 In the aftermath of Fujimori's downfall in late-2000, the party ran once again, allied with New Majority in the 2001 general election, running for congress, attaining only three out of 120 seats in the Congress.
 For the 2006 general election, the Alliance for the Future coalition was formed, in which Cambio 90 was part alongside New Majority.
 With Martha Chávez as their presidential nominee, the coalition placed fourth failing to qualify in the June run-off, while in the congressional election, the list got 13 out of 120 seats and received the most votes in Pasco.
 After the 2006 elections, all of the 13 representatives elected on the Alliance for the Future lists has formed the Parliamentary Fujimorista Group (Groupo Parlamentario Fujimorista) in Congress.